 Straddling the Utah/Idaho border in the upper northeastern corner of Utah is beautiful Bear Lake.
-In addition to its wonderful sporting opportunities for boaters, skiers, and fishermen, Bear Lake allegedly is called home to a sea monster.
+In addition to its wonderful sporting opportunities for boaters, skiers, and fishermen, Bear Lake is allegedly called home to a sea monster.

 According to the many who have spied the serpent, it has a thin head, a largemouth, and small legs that it utilizes to move swiftly through the water.
-The slithering snake like-creature has also been described as spouting water upwards from its mouth and moving so fast through the lake, that it leaves a wake behind, much like a boat.
+The slithering snake like-creature has also been described as spouting water upwards from its mouth and moving so fast through the lake that it leaves a wake behind, much like a boat.

-In the summer of 1871, a local citizen was said to have actually captured a “young” member of the monster family near Fish Haven.
-This report evidently had some credibility as it was reported in the Salt Lake City Herald:
+In the summer of 1871, a local citizen was said to have captured a “young” member of the monster family near Fish Haven.
+This report had some credibility as it was reported in the Salt Lake City Herald:

 “This latter-day wonder is said to be about twenty feet in length, with a mouth sufficiently large to swallow a man without any difficulty, and is propelled through the water by the action of its tail and legs.”

-If the legend of the sea monster, itself, is not enough, another legend tells that even the mythical Pecos Bill, the “King” of tall tales, once wrested the sea monster, a fight that lasted for several days.
+If the legend of the sea monster itself is not enough, another legend tells that even the mythical Pecos Bill, the “King” of tall tales, once wrested the sea monster, a fight that lasted for several days.

-Does Bear Lake actually hold a sea monster?
+Does Bear Lake hold a sea monster?
 The debate rages on around the campfires, but in any event, an excursion to this beautiful lake, often called the Caribbean of the Rockies, will provide a great summer adventure.